Snowflake-Labs/semantic-model-generator/README.md

 You may generate a semantic model for a given list of fully qualified tables following the `{database}.{schema}.{table}` format.
 Each table in this list should be a physical table or a view present in your database.

-We currently leverages [cortex LLM function](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) to auto-generate description suggestions, if your snowflake tables and comments do not have comments.
+If your snowflake tables and comments do not have comments, we currently leverages [cortex LLM function](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) to auto-generate description suggestions.
 Those generation are suffixed with '__' and additional comment to remind you to confirm/modity the descriptions.

 All generated semantic models by default are saved either under `semantic_model_generator/output_models` if running from the root of this project or the current directory you're in.